• Low Admin Fees

 Why consolidate with AustralianSuper?

-How your fund performs over the long-term could make a big difference to your retirement.
+How your fund performs over the long term could make a big difference to your retirement.
 At AustralianSuper, we focus on what that performance means for the net benefit of your super.
 That is, what your overall financial position could be after taking away admin and investment fees – it’s one of the best ways to see how funds stack up.

 See how AustralianSuper compares

-Net benefit refers to investment earnings to 30 June 2024 (less administration, investment fees and costs, transaction costs and taxes).
+Net benefit refers to investment earnings to 31 December 2024 (less administration, investment fees and costs, transaction costs and taxes).
 Investment returns are not guaranteed.
 Past performance is not a reliable indicator of future returns.

 How to compare super funds

-Compare super funds using the free Super AppleCheck comparison tool from independent super research firm Chant West.
+Compare super funds using the free Super AppleCheck comparison tool from super research firm Chant West.
 You can see how our investments, fees, insurance and member services weigh up against other funds on an ‘apples-to-apples’ basis.

 Get started